szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 Note the extra flags, and the intervals, that are overlapping.
 The `-@32 -b -o xxx.bam` stands for the number of CPUs used, the output format (binary BAM), and output filename respectively.
-The intervals can be added in IGV format as well (like `chr1:123.456-234.345` ), copied directly from IGV, but the most important part is the `-M` flag, that makes sure we are using the multi-region iterator, that according to the manual "increases the speed, removes duplicates and outputs the reads as they are ordered in the file".
+The intervals can be added in IGV format as well (like `chr1:123.456-234.345` ), copied directly from IGV.
+The most important part is the `-M` flag, that makes sure we are using the multi-region iterator, that according to the manual "increases the speed, removes duplicates and outputs the reads as they are ordered in the file".
 As a result, if we are providing overlapping intervals, reads that are present in both interval will be written out only once.
+If the original BAM is sorted, the subset will be sorted as well.
 Hence the difference in the two BAM files above.
 The one without the `-M` flag (`withoutM.bam`) is bigger, because due to overlapping intervals many reads were written out twice.

 That is all nice, but sometimes we want to have much more locations, i.e. all the important genes, or all the prioritized variations.
 In that case the `-L` option helps, providing we have a BED file with all the locations.